White Zimbabweans: Non-fiction

-Music and theatre
+Music

-Patriotic folk songs were particularly popular amongst the white community during the Rhodesian Bush War.
+"God Save the Queen" was dropped as the national anthem when Rhodesia became a republic in 1970.
+In 1974, "Ode to Joy" from Beethoven's Ninth Symphony became the tune for the new national anthem, "Rise, O Voices of Rhodesia".
+Mary Bloom, a local woman provided the lyrics for the anthem.
+Patriotic folk songs were particularly popular amongst the White community during the Rhodesian Bush War.
 A leading musical figure was Clem Tholet, who married Ian Smith's stepdaughter Jean Smith in 1967.
-Tholet became famous for patriotic anthems such as Rhodesians Never Die, and he enjoyed gold status (for over 60,000 sales) with his first album, Songs of Love & War., recorded at Shed Studios.
+Tholet became famous for patriotic anthems such as "Rhodesians Never Die", and he enjoyed gold status (for over 60,000 sales) with his first album, Songs of Love & War, recorded at Shed Studios.
 Another popular folk singer was Northern Rhodesian-born John Edmond, a former soldier of the (Southern) Rhodesian Army, who also enjoyed considerable success during the Rhodesian Bush War.
 He had hits with patriotic folk songs such as "The U.D.I.
 Song" from his popular Troopiesongs album.
+Rhodesian Premier Ian Smith was criticised for singing the Afrikaans folk song, "Bobbe jaan Klim die Berg" ("The Baboon Climbs the Mountain") at an election rally in 1970 in Salisbury (Harare).

+Simon Attwell is a Zimbabwean band member of the popular South African group Freshlyground, playing the flute, mbira, sax, and harmonica.
+Freshlyground combines both African and European musical traditions, and they participated in the 2008 HIFA.
+Gemma Griffifths, a singer and Harare native based in Cape Town, has been profiled by the BBC.

-Concert pianist Manuel Bagorro (born Salisbury, 1968) is the founder and artistic director of The Harare International Festival of the Arts (HIFA).
+Concert pianist Manuel Bagorro is the founder and artistic director of Harare International Festival of the Arts.
 First held in 1999, the Festival was most recently held in April 2008, and was successful in attracting attention to the arts in Zimbabwe at a difficult time.
-Bagorro's audio diary of the Festival, set against the background of the 2008 elections, was broadcast in instalments by the BBC World Service.
-The theme of HIFA was "north meets south", with contributions from African and European cultures.

-Cape Town-based white Zimbabwean Simon Attwell is a band member of the popular South African group Freshlyground, playing the flute, mbira, sax, and harmonica.
-Freshlyground combines both African and European musical traditions, and they participated in the 2008 HIFA.

 The jazz composer, bandleader, and trombonist Mike Gibbs was born in Salisbury, Southern Rhodesia.
-Other internationally successful artists born there include the Royal Ballet prima ballerina Dame Merle Park and actress Susan Burnet, whose grandfather was one of the country's first white settlers.
+Other internationally successful artists born there include the Royal Ballet prima ballerina Dame Merle Park and actress Susan Burnet, whose grandfather was one of the country's first White settlers.